 • Missing rating report

-These reports can be run by the school at any time during the verification period.
+These reports can be run by the school at any time during the submission and verification period.

-Schools must run an Internal Ratings Verification Report during the verification period to confirm that all entered ratings are correct.
+Schools must run the Rating Verification reports during the verification period to confirm that all entered ratings are correct.
 The reports are downloadable at the TASC course level as PDFs, i.e., Level 3 and 4 course and as a separate report for Level 1, 2 and Preliminary courses.

 If corrections for any of the internal ratings are required, it is the responsibility of the school to ensure that the corrections are made before the closing date of the verification period.